 If you have any comments or suggestions related to the website please email us directly using the following email address:

-Welcome to the Summer Term of the Foundation Stage
+Welcome to the Autumn Term of the Foundation Stage

-This term the children will have focused maths sessions each day.
-This will continue to focus on counting accurately and solving problems involving doubling and halving.
+The children will have a maths session each day.
+This will focus on counting accurately and using mathematical language to describe quantities, shape and measures.

 Stay and Play

 We hope to organise another stay and play session and will share times and dates with you soon.

 It was lovely to see so many family members last time, and the children were very excited about showing off all the things they had been sharing and learning.